vskrachkov/drf-cookiecutter/README.md

 - `django-cors-headers` - a Django App that adds Cross-Origin Resource Sharing (CORS) headers to responses.
 This allows in-browser requests to your Django application from other origins (https://github.com/adamchainz/django-cors-headers).
 - `uvicorn` - ASGI server.
 - `django-health-check` - https://github.com/revsys/django-health-check
+- `python-json-logger` - output log data as json objects.
+- `django-cid` - provides a correlation-id (also known as request id) is then available through the Django request/response cycle and may be automatically included in all log messages.
 - django-json-logging - various JSON logging extensions for the Django Framework.
 - drf_info_endpoint
 - drf_spectacular_extensions